A practical guide to your Zendesk GPT setup

 If you're in customer support, you’ve probably heard the chatter about AI.
 The idea of using GPT to automatically answer tickets, sort through queries, and give your team some breathing room sounds pretty amazing.
 But when you start looking into an actual Zendesk GPT setup, it's easy to get bogged down in the details.

 Suddenly, you're facing questions you didn't expect.
 Do you need to hire a developer?
-Are you about to get locked into a pricing plan that punishes you for being successful?
+How do you choose the right plan for your team's growth?
 And how can you be sure this whole thing will even work before you flip the switch for your customers?

 This guide is here to help you figure it out.
-We're going to walk through the three main ways you can get GPT working with Zendesk: building it yourself, using Zendesk’s own tools, or plugging in a specialized platform.
-We’ll look at the good, the bad, and the hidden costs of each, so you can pick the path that actually makes sense for your team, your customers, and your budget.
+We're going to walk through the three main ways you can get GPT working with Zendesk: building it yourself, using Zendesk’s own robust tools, or plugging in a specialized platform.
+We’ll look at the strengths and considerations of each, so you can pick the path that actually makes sense for your team, your customers, and your budget in 2026.

 What is a Zendesk GPT setup?